webxxcom/AutoAttendanceMarker/README.md

 ## **How to Enable Wake Timers in Windows**

-Wake timers allow scheduled tasks to wake the computer from sleep mode automatically.
+Task Scheduler is unable to turn on your computer itself but it can wake it up from sleep.
+Hence you should configure your system for Task Scheduler to be able to wake your PC.
 Follow these steps to enable them:

 ### **Method 1: Using Power Options (Recommended)**
 1. **Open Power Options**